-where $V(\phi)$ is (up to now) an unspecified potential for the scalar field $\phi$ whereas $\epsilon$ is a parameter that classifies the nature of the scalar field, such that $\epsilon=1$ is for usual scalar fields and $\epsilon=-1$ defines the gravitational Lagrangian modified with the quintessence field \cite{Steinhardt}.
+where ${\cal V}(\phi)$ is (up to now) an unspecified potential for the scalar field $\phi$, whereas $\epsilon$ is a parameter that classifies the nature of the scalar field: $\epsilon=1$ yields the Lagrangian density for usual scalar fields while $\epsilon=-1$ defines the gravitational Lagrangian modified with the quintessence field \cite{Steinhardt}.

-As it is well known, the Lagrangian density $\mathcal{L}$ defined by \eqref{lfrwq} is singular.
+As it is well known, the Lagrangian density $\mathcal{L}$ defined by \eqref{lFRWq} is singular.
 The action $S$

-gives rise (upon variation with respect to the metric tensor $g_{\mu \nu}$) to gauge invariant (generally covariant) and constrained (Einstein) field equations coupled to matter, i.e.,
+gives rise (upon variation with respect to the metric tensor $g_{\mu \nu}$) to gauge invariant (generally covariant) and constrained Einstein field equations coupled to matter, i.e.,

 where $G^{\mu \nu}$ is the Einstein tensor and $T^{\mu \nu}$ is the energy--momentum tensor of matter

 Variation of the action $S$ with respect to $\phi$ yields the Klein--Gordon equation for the massless scalar field